-Applications for the Upper Division Majors:
+Application for the Upper Division:

 Students must be formally admitted to the School of Nursing, which is an upper division major.
 Admission to UNCG does not guarantee admission to the upper division major.
 Only students who have formal, written acceptance into the School will be permitted to register in advanced nursing courses and complete work for the major.
-Admission should normally be sought during the sophomore year and applications are available in the School of Nursing or on our website from November 1 until the February 1 deadline of each year.
+Admission should normally be sought during the sophomore year and applications are available in the School of Nursing or on our website from December 1 until the late January/early February deadline of each year.
 Transcripts from all post-secondary schools attended must be submitted with the application as these grades are also taken into consideration during the admissions process.
-Students are notified of the School's decision regarding acceptance in late March or early April.
+Students are notified of the School's decision regarding acceptance in mid-to-late March.
 Admission is extremely competitive as the number of applications typically exceeds the number of available spaces each year.

 Minimum Criteria for Admission to the upper division major are printed in the UNCG Bulletin.
 They include: